-George Hornung was born February 23, 1940, in Yugoslavia.
-At the age of four, George and his family were forced to flee his home on horseback with only a tiny portion of their belongings.
+George Hornung was born in 1940 in Yugoslavia.
+At the age of four, he and his family were forced to flee his home on horseback with only a small portion of their belongings.
 They took a train into Austria, where they worked on a farm for an Austrian family for two years.
-After the American troops came to occupy Austria, George and his family were relocated to refugee camps that housed over seven hundred people.
+After the American troops arrived to occupy Austria, Hornung and his family were relocated to refugee camps that housed more than seven hundred people.
 They stayed in the camp for eight years.
-While in the camp, George passed the time by playing soccer, exploring the woods around the edge of the camp, and listening to the music played by other refugees.
-George came to America in 1952.
-He settled in Cleveland, Ohio, where he continued to participate in German cultural activities through the Donauschwaben Club, where he would eventually meet his wife, Hilde Hornung.
+While in the camp, George passed the time by playing soccer, exploring the woods around the camp's edge, and listening to music played by other refugees.
+He immigrated to the United States in 1952 and settled in Cleveland, where he continued to participate in German cultural activities through the Donauschwaben Club, where he eventually met his wife, Hilde Hornung.

 Hornung, George (interviewee)

 Cleveland German-American Oral History Project

 "George Hornung interview, 01 August 2018" (2018).
 Cleveland Regional Oral History Collection.
 Interview 195006.